ELITR/SLTev/README.md

         --mt: Refers to MT file.
         --align: Refers to alignment files. [contains list of aligns], it's optional.
         --b_time: Refers to the slots length time to calculate blue score (default is 3000).
+		--asr: A boolean value (True or False, default is False), If "--asr" value is equal to False (default is False), SLTev will run as normal (for mt) and, otherwise if "--asr" is equal to True.
+SLTev will run as ASR-evaluator.

 ### Run SLTev.py